 Contact Dr. Ucko

-Dr. David H. Ucko is Chair of the War and Conflict Studies Department and the director of the Combating Terrorism & Irregular Warfare (CTIW) Fellowship Program at the College of International Security Affairs (CISA), National Defense University.
-He oversees the delivery of the CTIW curriculum and the international outreach efforts to build a network of practitioners engaged with counter-terrorism, counterinsurgency, and irregular warfare.
+Dr. David H. Ucko, is professor of international security studies at the College of International Security Affairs (CISA), National Defense University.
+He serves as Chair of the War and Conflict Studies Department and as director of the Regional Defense Fellowship Program (RDFP).
+In this capacity, he oversees the delivery of the RDFP curriculum and the international outreach efforts to build a network of practitioners engaged with counter-terrorism, counterinsurgency, and irregular warfare.

 Dr. Ucko obtained his Doctoral and Masters degrees at the Department of War Studies, King’s College London, and his B.Sc. in International Relations at the London School of Economics & Political Science.